Atwater, Saskatchewan: History

 Atwater incorporated as a village on August 12, 1910.

+Transportation

+Canadian National Railway passes through Atwater.
+The line was originally built as part of the Grand Trunk Pacific Railway.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Atwater had a population of 27 living in 11 of its 14 total private dwellings, a change of from its 2016 population of 30.
 With a land area of 1.84 km2, it had a population density of in 2021.